Syrian Desert campaign (2017–2024): 2020

 Since 1 September, SOHR activists have documented great fatalities among both sides due to the military operations in the Syrian desert, including airstrikes, security campaigns and attacks.
-At least 38 ISIS members and 19 Syrian soldiers and loyal militiamen were also killed in the same period.
+At least 38 IS members and 19 Syrian soldiers and loyal militiamen were also killed in the same period.

 On 5 September 2020, it was reported that the SAA had recaptured the Doubayat Gas Field from IS, following a 12-day offensive, thus recapturing the remainder of IS's pocket in the Syrian Desert.
 By 21 September, the SAA had secured control of the area, with aid from the Russian Armed Forces.
 However, the large-scale IS insurgency in the region continued unabated.
 On 23 September, IS forces launched a large-scale attack on SAA forces near the Raqqa–Homs Governorate boundary, killing many Syrian soldiers.
 In response, the Syrian Army moved to increase its presence in the Syrian Desert.
 On 25 September, it was reported that Russian and Syrian warplanes had destroyed multiple IS hideouts in the Central Syria region.
 A source from the SAA stated that IS would likely be able to continue hiding in the Syrian Desert, until the Syrian Army carries out a large-scale campaign with thousands of soldiers to clear every single cave used by IS.

 In early November 2020, SOHR reported that Liwa al-Quds and Baqir Brigade troops had been dispatched as reinforcements for the desert counter-insurgency operations.
 Meanwhile, the Russian Air Force flew several bombing missions against IS cells in the desert.

 On 30 December 2020, Syrian state media reported an ambush on a bus in the Kobajjep area near Palmyra had killed at least 39 people.
 A senior military defector in the region said that the bus was carrying Syrian Army troops and pro-government militiamen from Deir ez-Zor, and was returning to the Tiyas Military Airbase.
 The next day, Islamic State claimed responsibility for the attack, saying it had killed 40 Syrian Army soldiers and badly wounded six others.
 The statement was carried by Islamic State's Amaq News Agency.

-According to SOHR statistics, ISIS managed to kill 780 Syrian soldiers and pro-government militiamen in 2020, including 108 Iranian-backed non-Syrian militiamen, in ambushes, attacks, shelling and clashes in the Syrian desert.
-Also, ISIS lost 507 fighters in clashes and airstrikes by Russian and Syrian fighter jets in the same period.
+According to SOHR statistics, IS managed to kill 780 Syrian soldiers and pro-government militiamen in 2020, including 108 Iranian-backed non-Syrian militiamen, in ambushes, attacks, shelling and clashes in the Syrian desert.
+Also, IS lost 507 fighters in clashes and airstrikes by Russian and Syrian fighter jets in the same period.